-We live in an increasingly fascinating world!
+We live in an increasing and fascinating world!
 Thanks to the work of groups such as UNESCO, our rich history and heritage remains preserved for generations to come.
 But what does UNESCO actually do?
-As an introduction, here are 17 interesting facts about UNESCO:
+As an introduction, here are some interesting facts about UNESCO:

 UNESCO seeks out sites of important historical heritage and lists them – so that it may protect them against destruction or development.

 There are thousands of UNESCO World Heritage sites all over the world.
 Over 150 different countries play host to UNESCO sites of heritage!

 UNESCO stands for the United Nations Educational, Scientific and Cultural Organisation.

 Every two years, UNESCO meets to agree on policies and programs.
 They aim to promote diversity, increase sustainability and support learning programs for all world citizens.

 5. UNESCO has a European HQ.

 The main headquarters of UNESCO can be found in the French capital of Paris.

 6. UNESCO sites can be found all over the globe.

 Some famous UNESCO world heritage sites include the Grand Canyon in the USA, the Ilulissat Icefjord in Greenland, Machu Picchu in Peru, and the Tombs of the Kings in Cyprus.
 UNESCO seeks out important locations which require protection – whether they are historically important, environmentally critical, or scientifically interesting.